jeahounghong/Tee-Time/README.md

 * Users will be able to view nearby courses
 * Users will be able to create and join groups
 * Users will be able to create and join events
-* Users will be able to connect with other users
+* Users will be able to follow other users
 * Production README

 ### Bonus Features